 Admire the Art

-It is located next to the Carbon County Arts Guild & Depot Gallery.
+The Market is located next to the Carbon County Arts Guild & Depot Gallery.
+So when you are finished shopping, stop by Depot Gallery.
 The Arts Guild hosts a variety of events including workshops, exhibits, and even a monthly art walk.
 The art walk takes place the second Saturday of the month from 3-8pm.

 Go for a Hike

-If you’d rather hike the hills rather than stroll the streets, there are plenty of options.
-I particularly loved the hike to Lower Basin Lake flush with yellow lily pads.
-Other easy hikes in Custer National Forest include Wild Bill Lake Loop, Broadwater Lake via Lake Fork, and Timberline Trail.
-They range in distance between ½ mile to 10+ miles.
+If you’d rather hike the hills than stroll the streets, there are plenty of options.
+The hike to Lower Basin Lake flush with yellow lily pads is particularly nice because the beautiful lakes provide a big bang for moderate effort.
+Other easy hikes in Custer National Forest include Wild Bill Lake Loop and Broadwater Lake via Lake Fork.

 Rent a Slingshot